flomotlik/blog/_posts/2013-01-25-Followup-on-last-weeks-outage.markdown

 ---
 layout: post
-title: Followup to last weeks outage
+title: Followup to last outage
 author: Florian Motlik
 twitter: leanvienna
 google: 115123333592137547204
-description: Why the system failed last week and what we did to not ever have that happen again
+description: Why the system failed and what we did to not ever have that happen again
 image: http://blog.codeship.io/images/avatar.png
 ---

 ![Broken Eggs](/images/outage/egg.png)
 *Image by [Jennifer Gensch](http://www.flickr.com/people/therapycatguardian/).*

-Last week our service experienced a major outage for a day.
+A couple of days ago our service experienced a major outage for a day.
 We solved the problem and implemented safeguards so this problem can't arise anymore.
 After verifying for several days that the fix worked we want to walk you through the problem and how we solved it.